 Table 1.
-Summary of Pre Consultation Comments
+Summary of of Pre Consultation Com ments

-Consultee Nature of response received Relevant section of Plan Defra No response N/A The key points to be considered in the revised Drought Plan are: • The sequencing of drought actions - customer restrictions and demand interventions should be implemented prior to any drought permit/order application.
-6 & table 4 Effective engagement with customers and stakeholders in a drought.
-10 An appropriate range of drought scenarios to ensure the plan is robust, including more severe drought events than those in the historic record.
-4 A broad range of potential drought options.
-6 Environment Agency An assessment of the effect that the plan will have on Water Framework Directive status or potential.
+Consultee Nature of response received Relevant section of Plan Defra No response N/A Defra No response The key points to be considered in the revised Drought Plan are: The sequencing of drought actions - customer restrictions and demand interventions should be implemented prior to any drought permit/order application.
+Effective engagement with customers and stakeholders in a drought.
+An appropriate range of drought scenarios to ensure the plan is robust, including more severe drought events than those in the historic record.
+A broad range of potential drought options.
+An assessment of the effect that the plan will have on Water Framework Directive status or potential.
 Specifically, whether the increased use of any licence would cause deterioration under the Water Framework Directive.
-8.3.2 The requirements for environmental monitoring and assessment needed to support the draft plan.
-Details of the environmental monitoring programme should be included in the drought plan 8 The prioritisation of the use of supply side sources to minimise the impact of abstraction on environmentally sensitive sites.
-In particular, the use of Sawston and Hinxton Grange sources should be limited to historical levels to protect Dernford Fen SSSI and Sawston Hall Meadows SSSI, and the use of Duxford should also be limited in order to protect Thriplow Peat Holes SSSI.
-8.3.1 The impact on Company abstraction licences of the potential non-renewal or renewal with significantly reduced quantities of the Environment Agency's groundwater support scheme abstraction licences, specifically the Rhee and the Lodes Granta licences.
-8 Natural England (NE) views if any proposed drought actions may affect a designated site.
-8 Management of small import/export agreements in place with neighbouring companies.
+The requirements for environmental monitoring and assessment needed to support the draft plan.
+Details of the environmental monitoring programme should be included in the drought plan The prioritisation of the use of supply side sources to minimise the impact of abstraction on environmentally sensitive sites.
+In particular, the use of Sawston and Hinxton Grange sources should be limited to historical levels to protect Dernford Fen SSSI and Sawston Hall Meadows SSSI, and the use of Thriplow Peat Holes SSSI.
+The impact on Company abstraction licences of the potential non-renewal or renewal with significantly reduced quantities of the Environment Agency's groundwater support scheme abstraction licences.
+Natural England (NE) views if any proposed drought actions may affect a designated site.
+N/A 6 & table 4 10 4 6 8.3.2 8 8.3.1 8 8.3.1 Management of small import/export agreements in place with neighbouring companies.
 6.3.3